Do All Great Guitarists Have Natural Talent?

 Point blank, it has nothing to do with natural talent.
 There are lots of musicians and guitarists in the world, do you really think all of those people are natural born “geniuses”?
 Of course not.
 There are too many of them for them to all be naturally gifted prodigies.
 You simply put the time and effort in every day, 1-2 hours is good, or even half hour can get you there.
 You can also get there faster with a great teacher.

 About the author: Jake Willmot has been a guitar instructor in Exmouth for 5 years at the time of this article.
-He has been to several events on guitar teaching and playing.
-Go to http://devonguitarlessons.com/ to learn more.
+He has been to various events on guitar teaching and playing.
+He truly knows what he is talking about.